-- N. Insurance supplied with goods - 86.
-If a person, other than an insurer, supplies insurance as an incidental part of the supply of goods, the supply of insurance is an exempt supply from January 1st to June 30th 2015, and a taxable supply from July 1st, 2015. - 87.
-For this treatment to apply, the insurance must be - - separately identified in the VAT invoice for the goods - provided under a contract between an insurer and the receipt of the goods; and - the amount invoiced must be the cost of the insurance charged by the insurer. - 88.
-If the person receives a commission payment from the insurer for supplying the insurance on behalf of the insurer, the commission is consideration for a taxable supply made by the person to the insurer provided the person is not an employee of the insurer. - 89.
+N. Insurance supplied with goods

+- 89. If a person, other than an insurer, supplies insurance as an incidental part of the supply of goods, the supply of insurance is an exempt supply from January 1 to June 30, 2015, and a taxable supply from July 1, 2015. - 90.
+For this treatment to apply, the insurance must be - - separately identified in the VAT invoice for the goods - provided under a contract between an insurer and the recipient of the goods; and - the amount invoiced must be the cost of the insurance charged by the insurer. - 91.
+If the person receives a commission payment from the insurer for supplying the insurance on behalf of the insurer, the commission is consideration for a taxable supply made by the person to the insurer provided the person is not an employee of the insurer. - 92.
 This treatment is shown in the following example (Example 6) -